pbanaszkiewicz/django_object_permissions/README.rst

  $ sudo python setup.py install

 We also have Object Permissions on PyPI, so it can be installed using pip.
-(easy_install also works, but we do not recommend easy_install.
-Just use pip.)
+(easy_install also works, but we do not recommend it.)

 ::